 Renting a Car in the Isaan for Your Northeast Thailand Road Trip

-We’ve driven hire cars the length and breadth of Thailand and we always book them online through one of the major car rental companies or booking sites and collect the vehicle from the airport.
-We strongly recommend this for exploring the Isaan region, as it gives you a chance to adjust to roads and signs on the way from the airport rather than in the chaotic centre of a city.
+We’ve rented cars and driven the length and breadth of Thailand and we always book hire cars online through booking sites or a major car rental company site and collect the vehicle from the airport.
+We strongly recommend doing this, as driving from the airport gives you a chance to adjust to the roads and signs on the way from the airport to your hotel, rather than picking up a hire car in the chaotic centre of a city and navigating your way out.
+Which we’ve also done!

 Exploring the Isaan Region of Northeast Thailand is a Must if Road Tripping Thailand.
 Workers in a field, Isaan, Thailand.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.